cplain/cplain.github.io/_posts/2015-10-21-improving-gradle-flavours.markdown

 ---

 Gradle is one of the most useful, powerful and misused tools at an Android developer's disposal.
-Thankfully there are plenty of smart people out there that have written fantastic material on how to improve our scripts.
-Amongst these posts I have searched for one tip in particular, how to better manage flavours and variants, alas the article has never come.
+Thankfully it has become quite a well discussed topic and there is  a lot of material out there for improving our scripts.
+Alas, despite this quantity I had not found and acceptable solution to managing my flavours and variants.
 So recently I decided just couldn't take it anymore and I went on a quest to solve it for myself.

 <!--end_excerpt-->